pkeroulas/st2110-toolkit/capture/dpdk/README.md

 [DPDK](https://doc.dpdk.org/guides/index.html) is a set of high-efficient libraries that bypasses the kernel network stack and lets the packets be processed directly in the userspace.
 This allows to maximize the through for [traffic capture](https://doc.dpdk.org/guides/howto/packet_capture_framework.html).
 It supports a large set of NICs as opposed to Mellanox [libvma](https://github.com/Mellanox/libvma).

 The architecture relies on a Poll Mode Driver instead of hardware interrupts, it is more CPU-intensive but it is faster.
 It's all in userspace so easier for tweaking.
-It comes with application examples like `testpmd` and `dpdk-pdump` for traffic capture.
+It comes with application examples like `dpdk-testpmd` and `dpdk-pdump` for traffic capture.

 ![arch](./dpdk-capture-diagram.jpg)